kubernetes/enhancements/keps/sig-node/0030-20180906-quotas-for-ephemeral-storage.md

 this can be detected even on kubelet restart by looking at the reference count in `/etc/projects`.

 ### Implementation Details/Notes/Constraints [optional]

+#### Implementation Strategy

+The initial implementation will be done by shelling out to the `xfs_quota(8)` and `lsattr(1)` commands to manipulate quotas.
+It is possible to use the `quotactl(2)` and `ioctl(2)` system calls to do this, but the `quotactl(2)` system call is not supported by Go at all, and `ioctl(2)` subcommands required for manipulating quotas are only partially supported.
+Use of these system calls would require either use of [cgo](https://golang.org/cmd/cgo/), which is not supported in Kubernetes, or copying the necessary structure definitions and constants into the source.

+The use of Linux commands rather than system calls likely poses some efficiency issues, but these commands are only issued when ephemeral volumes are created and destroyed, or during monitoring, when they are called once per minute.
+At present, monitoring is done by shelling out to the `du(1)` and `find(1)` commands, which are much less efficient, as they perform filesystem scans.
+The one potential hazard with `xfs_quota(8)` is that it `stat(2)`s every mountpoint on the system, which could hang if there are e. g. hung NFS mounts.
+We should recommend that systems with NFS mounts not use this mechanism, at least initially. *The performance of these commands must be measured under load prior to making this feature used by default.*

+All `xfs_quota(8)` commands are invoked as

+`xfs_quota -P/dev/null -D/dev/null -f <mountpoint> -c <command>`

+The -P and -D arguments tell xfs_quota not to read the usual `/etc/projid` and `/etc/projects` files, and to use the empty special file `/dev/null` as stand-ins.  `xfs_quota` reads the projid and projects files and attempts to access every listed mountpoint for every command.
+As we use numeric project IDs for all purposes, it is not necessary to incur this overhead.

+The following operations are performed, with the listed commands (using `xfs_quota(8)` except as noted)

+* Determine whether quotas are enabled on the specified filesystem

+  `state -p`

+* Apply a limit to a project ID (note that at present the largest possible limit is applied, allowing the quota system to be used for monitoring only)

+  `limit -p bhard=<blocks> bsoft=<blocks> <projectID>`

+* Apply a project ID to a directory, enabling a quota on that directory

+  `project -s -p <directory> <projectID>`

+* Retrieve the number of blocks used by a given project ID

+  `quota -p -N -n -v -b <projectID>`

+* Retrieve the number of inodes used by a given project ID

+  `quota -p -N -n -v -n <projectID>`

+* Determine whether a specified directory has a quota ID applied to it, and if so, what that ID is (using `lsattr(1)`)

+  `lsattr -pd <path>`

+##### Future

+In the long run, we should work to add the necessary constructs to the Go language, allowing direct use of the necessary system calls without the use of cgo.

 #### Notes on Implementation